Glenis lived near Grantham for several years. It was there that she first ate this local speciality biscuit. Nowadays she bakes it at home.

 - Mix all the ingredients thoroughly together and roll them very thin cut them to any shape you please and bake in a moderate oven.

-- Saltpetre has been used since the Medieval Age to preserve food
+- Saltpetre has been used since the Middle Ages to preserve food.

-Grantham - birthplace of Sir Isaac Newton, Margaret Thatcher, and Grantham Gingerbread
+Grantham, Lincolnshire, UK: Birthplace of Sir Isaac Newton, the First Female Prime Minister Margaret Thatcher, and Grantham Gingerbread

 © 2015 Glen Rix